rcgray/free-genai-bootcamp-2025/lang-portal/docs/Backend-Technical-Spec.md

 ```

 ##### POST /api/sessions/{session_id}/review
-Log a review attempt for a word
+Log a review attempt for a word.
+Note: This endpoint will return a 400 error if the session has no associated group.

 Request Body:
 ```json